Worked example — How The Great Gatsby is classified

 Bonus dimension — public domain status

 Gatsby entered the US public domain on January 1, 2021 (95-year copyright term from 1925 publication).
-This affects the book in three ways the classification standard’s six core dimensions don’t cover: (a) Standard Ebooks publishes a free, professionally typeset edition; (b) LibriVox hosts a free volunteer-read audiobook; (c) classroom adaptations and derivative works no longer require permissions.
-The book’s detail page surfaces these free options alongside the affiliate Bookshop.org link.
+This affects the book in ways the classification standard’s six core dimensions don’t cover: free reprints can be produced by any publisher, and classroom adaptations and derivative works no longer require permissions.
+The book’s detail page links the canonical paperback edition on Amazon.
 This is a worked-example bonus, not a core methodology dimension — the standard’s six dimensions don’t depend on copyright status.

 How this rolls up